Finding Your Path to Computer Programming

 According to the U.S. Bureau of Labor Statistics (BLS), the median income for computer programmers is more than double the median income for all U.S. occupations.
-In this blog post, we take a look at how to get into computer programming and prepare yourself for this career.
+Let's take a look at how to get into computer programming and prepare yourself for a career in this field.

 What Computer Programmers Do

 First, let’s clarify what we mean by the term computer programmer.

 According to the BLS, “Computer programmers write and test code that allows computer applications and software programs to function properly.
 They turn the program designs created by software developers and engineers into instructions that a computer can follow.
 In addition, programmers test newly created applications and programs to ensure that they produce the expected results.
 If they do not work correctly, computer programmers check the code for mistakes and fix them.”